Chris Jones (punter): 2017 season

 On August 9, 2017, Jones signed a four-year contract extension with the Cowboys.

-In the fourteenth game against the Oakland Raiders, he called his own fake punt while facing 4th-and-11 on the Cowboys 10-yard line, rushing for 24 yards and a first down, that contributed to the eventual 20-17 win.
+In Week 15 against the Oakland Raiders, Jones called his own fake punt while facing 4th-and-11 on the Cowboys 10-yard line, rushing for 24 yards and a first down, that contributed to the eventual 20-17 road victory.

 Jones had a career-best 34 punts downed inside the 20-yard line (second in team history), while registering a 41.4-yard net and a 44.1-yard gross average.
 He contributed to limit opponents to 75 punt return yards on the year - the fewest allowed in the league since the Atlanta Falcons yielded 49 yards in 2008 and the second-fewest in team history (41 yards in 1972).

 2018 season

-Jones averaged 44.5 yards-per-punt with 2 touchbacks.
+Jones averaged 44.5 yards-per-punt with two touchbacks.
 He downed 17 punts inside the 20-yard line and had a 39.6-yard net average.
-He became the third punter in club history with at least 150 career punts downed inside the 20-yard line.
+Jones became the third punter in club history with at least 150 career punts downed inside the 20-yard line.
 He played his 100th career game at Indianapolis on December 16.